-To earn the South Carolina HSE (high school equivalency) diploma, you will need to pass the four subtests of the fully computer-formatted GED® exam.
+To earn your South Carolina GED high school equivalency diploma, you will need to pass the four subtests of the fully computer-formatted GED exam.

-- Minimum age: 19 years.
-Applicants 17 and 18 years old could also qualify, but they need parental consent and permission from their school district.
+- Applicants 17 and 18 years old, however, need to meet additional strict criteria.
+They must, for example, have parental consent and permission from their school districts.

 - Applicants must be South Carolina residents.

-- Applicants don’t have a high school diploma.
+- Applicants don’t have a high school or equivalent diploma.

 - Applicants are not registered for any other school program.